How Fungal diseases affect Cannabis plants – A guide for beginners

 Cannabis plant suffering from root rot

-In this article, you’ll learn about some common harmful fungal species that cause diseases in cannabis plants, their effects, and how to manage them to grow healthy plants.
+In this guide, you’ll learn about some common harmful fungal species that cause diseases in cannabis plants, their effects, and how to manage them to grow healthy plants.
 You’ll find some photos and pictures of plants with all kinds of fungal diseases and how they show on each part of the plant.

 First, this is how a healthy plant looks in the vegetative stage.
 The leaves are green and growing with vigor.
 There are no signs of fungal infections or diseases.